 Above left: Flowers on Aitutaki.

 Above right: There's lots of fruit all over the island, like these bananas.
-I picked up a bunch of mangoes
+I picked up several mangoes

 and ate them for breakfast the next morning.

 Above left: On the hike up to Maungapu.

 Above right: Why did the chicken cross the road?
 Apparently to eat a squished mango.

 Left: This is a typical house on Aitutaki, most of which are from the "Neo-Concrete

 The people on Aitutaki aren't affluent by Western standards, but they take great pride in their yards and in the

 Above right: Arutanga, the main town on Aitutaki, is a sleepy south Pacific seaport.

 Above left: Back at Vaikoa that evening downloading photos on my laptop (right).
 The rooms here are small